Unconcurrent/SoloDB/README.md

 # <img src="./icon.png" alt="icon" width="50"/> SoloDB

-SoloDB is a light, fast and robust SQL and NoSQL .NET database built on top of SQLite using the JSONB data type.
+SoloDB is a light, fast and robust NoSQL and SQL embedded .NET database built on top of SQLite using the [JSONB](https://sqlite.org/jsonb.html) data type.

 ## Features